 [Oh, one second.
 Yes, we/they were raised taking the possibility of nuclear annihilation for granted (duck and cover) and we/they might also be drafted and die (the males anyway) in Vietnam.

 By adolescence most realized that if the nukes were launched we'd probably all be dead anyway.
-Get under your desk, put your head between your knees, and kiss your butt goodbye.
+Get under your desk, put your head between your knees, and kiss your ass goodbye.
 Ishhkabibble.
-As for Vietnam, pursue a deferment or learn to love our neighbors to the North.]
+As for Vietnam, pursue a deferment or learn to love (and live with) our neighbors to the North.]